Home Address Editor Mailing List Check Your Account Settings

 Litter Box Problems

 The remedies for cats with litter box problems are similar to those used to correct spraying.
 The refusal to use the litter box is usually the result of some type of stress in the cat's life.
-Before concluding immediately that the problem is a behavioral one, though, have the cat examined for possible health problems that may be causing its change in behavior.
+Before concluding immediately that the problem is a behavioural one, though, have the cat examined for possible health problems that may be causing its change in behavior.

-Many cats will not use the litter box if the litter is dirty or if other cats are using its same box.
-The solution here is simple: Clean the litter box daily and provide the cats with multiple litter boxes.
 Sometimes a cat simply dislikes the litter.
 Many cats are repelled by perfumes or deodorizing pellets found in litter.
-If the cat won't use the litter box, try other different types of litter.
+If the cat won't use the litter box, try different types of litter.
 Perhaps one will have the right texture and scent to bring the cat back to the box.

 Location can be another cause of litter box problems.
 Most cats are modest and prefer to do their business in solitude and peace.
 If the litter box is in the center of the living room or next to the washing machine, chances are it won't get much use.
+Put it in a nice, quiet corner.
+Or use a covered litter box.
+It is more private regardless of location.

 If it appears that a cat's behavior cannot be corrected by litter box alterations, a more in-depth look is in order.
 Most cats will dig in litter material, whether indoors or out, before eliminating.
 According to Dr. Voith, if an owner watches for this behavior and interrupts it before the cat eliminates, the cat may learn to change its behavior.
+Ditto if a dog or child is interrupting elimination time.

 If the cat continues to eliminate in a thoroughly cleaned location, it is exhibiting a strong preference for that spot.
 Use this to your advantage.
 Try covering the area with plastic, a material few cats enjoy digging in.
 Place the litter box on top of the plastic.
 If given the choice, the cat will probably choose the litter box over the plastic when nature calls, because that is where it can perform the necessary digging rites.
 If this is successful, gradually move the box every day a few inches toward the spot where you want it to be.